know not everyone likes guns but teaching your kids gun

 when food may be scarce.

-widely spread throughout the county and live in
+Goats are widely spread throughout the county

-tussock hillsides, farmland on the edge of bush
+clearings, tussock hillsides, farmland on the

-to their smell and their bleating.
+due to their smell and their bleating.
 Bow hunters

 especially like hunting goats as they can get